dcavar/dcavar.github.io/_posts/2017-06-29-Course_NoAI_Big_Knowledge.markdown

 - We can discuss the issues with current shallow parsing and NLP methods and how we can generate representations that are closer to a semantic representation (including scope, functional relations, concept classification), that can be mapped onto a Description Logic, potentially a Linear Logic or Glue Semantics.
 - Using knowledge representations (graphs and networks) we can apply techniques for validation and verification of content (using Description Logic and general network analysis strategies).
 This would be related to Fake News or Deception detection in textual content sources.
 - Using spoken language query processing (via Alexa or Google Assistant) we can generate spoken language responses using a query to SPARQL to template language generation mapping.
-- Using various neural network strategies we can approach modeling of dialog memory, coreference analysis, or simple processing of different discourse functions.
+- Using various neural network strategies we can approach modeling of dialog memory, co-reference analysis, or simple processing of different discourse functions.
 - Using temporal logic we can process time references and deduce the event time of assertions.
-- Using dialog memory and pragmatic components and modeling technologies we can manage not only correference and anaphoric relations, but also complex conversation flow and conversational goals.
+- Using dialog memory and pragmatic components and modeling technologies we can manage not only co-reference and anaphoric relations, but also complex conversation flow and conversational goals.

 Please let me know, if you have questions about the course, or if you are interested in participating.